-The Philodendron Burle Marx’s care is like most other Philodendrons.
+The Philodendron Burle Marx’s care (Philodendron burle marxii) is like most other Philodendrons.
 They need well-draining soil and bright indirect light.
 And their soil should always be moist but never drenched.

 Like most Philodendron plants, the leaves are also glossy and full of texture.
 But the stems are a fun red color.